Import Chargebee Data to Google Sheets

 You can find your own site-domain value by looking in the URL bar when you’re logged in.
 Putting it all together, we get the full API Request URL:

 PART 3: PULL CHARGEBEE API DATA INTO SHEETS

 We can now enter all our values into API Connector and import Chargebee data into Google Sheets.

 - Open up Google Sheets and click Add-ons > API Connector > Create New API Request.

 - In the Create Request interface, enter the Request URL we just created

 - Under Headers, enter Authorization as your Key, and Basic YOUR_BASE64_ENCODED_TOKEN as your Value, like this:

 Replace YOUR_BASE64_ENCODED_TOKEN with the encoded value you got above in step 4 above.

-- Create a new tab.
-You can call it whatever you like, but here we’ll call it ‘Chargebee Subs’.
-While still in that tab, click ‘Set’ to use that tab as your data destination.
+- Create a new tab, give it a name, and click ‘Set’ to use that tab as your data destination.

-- Click Run and a moment later you’ll see subscription details populate the Chargebee Subs tab in your Google Sheet:
+- Name your request and click Run.
+A moment later you’ll see subscription details populate the Chargebee Subs tab in your Google Sheet: